January 5th 2022

 Dermal fillers - the volumisers

 As we age, collagen and elastin in the skin break down.
 At the same time, fat compartments lose volume and become thinner, particularly in the upper half of the face.
 The facial skeleton changes due to bone loss at strategic sites such as the mid- face and orbital bone around the eye.
-These factors combined result in skin sagging, prominent skin creases such as nose‑ to‑ mouth lines (nasolabial fold) and jowl formation.
-This volume loss cannot be addressed by Botox and requires dermal fillers to fill or plump out the areas that have effectively become deflated.
+These factors combined result in skin sagging, prominent skin creases such as nose-to-mouth lines (nasolabial fold) and jowl formation.
+This volume loss cannot be addressed by wrinkle relaxing injections and requires dermal fillers to fill or plump out the areas that have effectively become deflated.

 It is bad practice to treat individual areas in isolation (e.g. just the jowls); it is important to maintain balance and harmony in the whole face and so a complete facial aesthetic assessment should be carried out prior to any treatment.